sub-store-org/Sub-Store/README.md

 ### Supported Input Formats

+> ⚠️ Do not use `Shadowrocket` to export URI and then import it as input.
+It is not a standard URI.

 - [x] URI(SS, SSR, VMess, VLESS, Trojan, Hysteria, Hysteria 2, TUIC v5, WireGuard)
 - [x] Clash Proxies YAML
 - [x] Clash Proxy JSON(single line)